What can I do if my debt management company goes bust?

 Nothing to display at the moment, we’ll work on that

-What happens to money already paid into the DMP?
+What happens to money already paid into your DMP?

 Money that you pay into your debt management plan should always be paid into the debt management company’s client account.
 This means that it is ring fenced and not mixed with the company’s own finances.